 Out of many landmarks and attractions, here are some of the best things to do in Saint Tropez, France:

 1. EXPLORE TOWN

 You will be pleasantly surprised how suited Saint-Tropez is for pedestrians, even with all the exclusive locations.
 Most sights are within easy reach of the marina.

 2. VIEUX PORT (OLD PORT)

-With more luxury yachts than you could imagine, the harbour in St. Tropez is a place of style and elegance.
-Charming Vieux Port located in the heart of the town is what you came for; elegant outdoor cafes lined by pastel coloured Mediterranean townhouses, stunning large yachts docked in the harbour, artist selling colourful painting along the port.
-Stylish Café Senequier, distinguished by its bright red façade, is a great place for refreshment, soaking up the sunshine and celebrity spotting.
+With more luxury yachts than you could imagine, a beautiful harbour is undoubtedly one of the best things to see in Saint Tropez.
+Charming Vieux Port located in the heart of the town is what you came for; elegant outdoor cafes lined by pastel-coloured Mediterranean townhouses, stunning large yachts docked in the harbour, artists selling colourful paintings in the port.
+Stylish Café Senequier, distinguished by its bright red façade, is an excellent place for refreshment, soaking up the sunshine and celebrity spotting.

 3. CITADELLE DE SAINT-TROPEZ

-Take a break from the busy streets and marina and visit an old harbour fort.
+After that, take a break from the busy streets and marina and visit an old harbour fort.
 High above the village is located the most impressive tourist attraction in all of Saint Tropez – La Citadelle.
-The walk up to the citadel from the port is short and sharp but it is worth taking your time even on a hot summer day.
+The walk up to the citadel from the port is short and sharp, but it is worth taking your time even on a hot summer day.
 Well worth a visit!

 Perched high above the town, Citadelle de Saint Tropez offers an almost 360° breath-taking views over the Gulf of Saint Tropez, the colourful rooftops and the luxury yachts in the harbour.